 Pursuant to Mo.
 Sup.
 Ct.
-R. 4-1.9(a), a receiver's motion to disqualify legal counsel from representing a law firm and attorney in an action alleging, inter alia, legal malpractice was granted where counsel had personally represented the receivership entities in prior proceedings, the receiver was a former client by virtue Civil Procedure > Attorneys > Disqualification of Counsel
+R. 4-1.9(a), a receiver's motion to disqualify legal counsel from representing a law firm and attorney in an action alleging, inter alia, legal malpractice was granted where counsel had personally represented the receivership entities in prior proceedings, the receiver was a former client by virtue of its status as special deputy receiver of the receivership entities, and the representation was substantially related to counsel's current representation of the law firm and attorney.